Beside the Mountain

 Instructions

-• Grind the flax seeds into a powder.
+• If you do not have ground flax seeds, use a blender, food processor, or a coffee grinder to grind the flax seeds into a powder.
 Add the pumpkin seeds to the blender and pulse until they are smaller chunks.
-Then in a medium bowl mix everything together.
-Let sit for 10 minutes.
+In a medium bowl place the flax seeds, pumpkin seeds, sunflower seeds, sesame seeds, water, and sea salt. and mix together.
+Let this mixture sit for 10 minutes.

-• Line two baking sheets with parchment paper.
+• Line two large baking sheets with parchment paper or a silicone mat.
 Place half the seed mixture on one pan and the rest of the mix on the other pan.
 Spread as thin as possible using a spatula without getting gaps or holes.
 Try to make the edges somewhat straight.

-• Bake the crackers for 8 minutes then remove the pan from the oven and cut into squares, I did 6 long row by 8.
-Bake another 15-18 minutes until crispy to the touch.
+• Bake the crackers for 8 minutes then remove the pan from the oven and cut into squares, I did 6 long rows by 8.
+Place the pans back in the oven and bake for another 15-18 minutes until crispy to the touch.

 Notes

-Alternatively bake crackers without cutting into squares halfway through and break the baked big cracker sheet into pieces once it cools.
+Alternatively, bake crackers without cutting them into squares halfway through baking and break the baked big cracker sheet into smaller pieces once it cools.

 I baked these crackers one pan at a time.
 However, if you have a convection oven with a fan you could bake them at the same time.
 I would rotate them and switch racks halfway through.

 Making them crispy again.
-If you find the crackers have absorbed moisture or become a little chewier after a few days, pop them on a cookie sheet and into the oven at 325 degrees for 7-10 minutes.
+If you find the crackers have absorbed moisture or become a little chewier after a few days, pop them on a cookie sheet and into the oven at 325 degrees Fahrenheit for 7-10 minutes.
 This will make them crispy again!
-This is also something you can do when guests are coming over and you want a treat, they are super enjoyable warm straight from the oven.
+This is also something you can do when guests are coming over and you want a delicious snack.
+They are super enjoyable, warm straight from the oven.

 Keyword Baking, Crackers, Gluten Free, Seeds